slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/README.md

 ### Description of scripts

+1. **```FastANI.py```:**

+2. **```FastANI.R```:** This R script reads FastANI output, loads the query and subject sequences, and generates a visualization of the core-genome comparison between the two sequences.
+The resulting visualization is saved as a PDF file with a name based on the original FastANI visualization filename.

-1. **```concatenate.sh```:** The provided bash script is a concatenation script that takes all the fasta files (*.fasta) present in the current directory and concatenates them into a single output file specified by the user.
+3. **```concatenate.sh```:** The provided bash script is a concatenation script that takes all the fasta files (*.fasta) present in the current directory and concatenates them into a single output file specified by the user.
 It ensures that each sequence starts on a new line in the output file.

-2. **```name_files_with_folder_name.sh```:** This script will rename files within subfolders of a given parent folder, you can use the following script.
+4. **```name_files_with_folder_name.sh```:** This script will rename files within subfolders of a given parent folder, you can use the following script.
 This script will recursively search for files in subfolders of the specified parent folder and perform the renaming operation.
 Here's how this script works:

 * It asks the user for the parent folder path where subfolders and files are located.
 * It checks if the parent folder exists.